oyo/voxli/README.md

 Now take this more sophisticated example:

+    import {
+      AnimatedScene,
+      SampledInterpolator,
+      SceneViewer,
+      Simple3D,
+      UserInput,
-    import { AnimatedScene,SampledInterpolator, SceneViewer, Simple3D, UserInput } from 'voxmi'
+    } from './main'

     new SceneViewer(
-      new AnimatedScene(new SampledInterpolator(60, 3, 1)),
+      new AnimatedScene(new SampledInterpolator(60, 3, 1)).start(300),
       new Simple3D().setPos({ x: 0, y: 0, z: -140 }).setCamFov(40),
       new UserInput().setMove({ u: 10, v: 5, w: -2 })
     )

-You should see the content similar to the sample application above.
+You should see surface generated with cubic interpolation similar to the sample application above.